 Passion fruit is highly versatile and can be enjoyed in several forms.
 As mentioned you can have it raw or make it into one of these below-mentioned recipes.
 It is used to add a sweet and crunchy texture to your food.

 There are a lot more other ways to incorporate passion fruit in your food.
-You can make a sorbet, add it to salads, make yogurt, incorporate in your desserts like cheesecake, mouse, cake, tartlets, and so on.
+You can make a sorbet, add it to salads, make yogurt, incorporate it into your desserts like cheesecake, mouse, cake, tartlets, and so on.

 Side Effects of Passion Fruit